michaelrsweet/htmlcss/README.md

 Building
 --------

-Run `make` to build the library and unit test program.
+Run `configure` and `make` to build the library and unit test program:

+    ./configure
+    make
+    make test

 Installing